tomasbjerre/git-changelog-command-line/README.md

                                            with Jira.
                                            <string>: any string
                                            Default: \b[a-zA-Z]([a-zA-Z]+)-([0-9]+)\b
+-mavp, --major-version-pattern <string>    Commit messages matching this
+                                           regular expression will trigger new major
+                                           version.
+                                           <string>: any string
+                                           Default: null
+-mivp, --minor-version-pattern <string>    Commit messages matching this
+                                           regular expression will trigger new minor
+                                           version.
+                                           <string>: any string
+                                           Default: null
 -ni, --no-issue-name <string>              Name of virtual issue that contains
                                            commits that has no issue associated.
                                            <string>: any string